jdidion/wdl/versions/draft-2/SPEC.md

 }
 ```

 It's important to note that the type in JSON must be coercable to the WDL type.
-For example `wf.int_val` expects an integer, but if we specified it in JSON as `"wf.int_val": "3"`, this coercion from string to integer is not valid and would result in a type error.
+For example `wf.int_val` expects an integer, but if we specified it in JSON as `"wf.int_val": "three"`, this coercion from string to integer is not valid and would result in a coercion error.
 See the section on [Type Coercion](#type-coercion) for more details.

 # Type Coercion

-:pig2: [Cromwell supported](https://github.com/broadinstitute/cromwell#wdl-support) :white_check_mark:

 WDL values can be created from either JSON values or from native language values.
 The below table references String-like, Integer-like, etc to refer to values in a particular programming language.
 For example, "String-like" could mean a `java.io.String` in the Java context or a `str` in Python.
 An "Array-like" could refer to a `Seq` in Scala or a `list` in Python.